Boy who killed foster carer was placed with family despite concern, inquest told

 The social worker said she was aware Child X had a youth caution for possession of a knife and had talked about gang-related activities, which were not substantiated.

-The inquest opened on Monday with a pen-portrait of Mrs Grant, read by her daughter, Gemma.
+The inquest opened on Monday with a tribute to Ms Grant, read by her daughter, Gemma.

 The family said she was a “soul like no other” with an “unshakeable ethical compass”.